AMeng/personal_capital_plus/README.md

 # Personal Capital Plus

-A chrome extension for [Empower Personal Dashboard](https://home.personalcapital.com) (also known as Personal Capital).
+A browser extension for [Empower Personal Dashboard](https://home.personalcapital.com) (also known as Personal Capital).
 Allows you to customize the UI with these options:

 | Option                        | Description |